Terms of sale

 5 Cancellations, Refunds and Complaints

-5.2 Where exceptional refunds, cancellations or substitutions are made, these are at the discretion of Dorson West.
+5.2 Where exceptional refunds, cancellations or substitutions are made, these are at the discretion of Dorson Inform.

-5.3 Complaints relating to any Products may be emailed to firstname.lastname@example.org or posted to Dorson West at 10 Rose and Crown Yard, London, SW1Y 6RE, marked for the attention of ‘Customer Services’.
+5.3 Complaints relating to any Products may be emailed to firstname.lastname@example.org or posted to Dorson Inform at 19 Hatfields, London SE1 8DJ, marked for the attention of ‘Customer Services’.

 6 Payment Terms

-6.1 Dorson West and all Products can accept BACS payments (UK only)following the issuing of an invoice.
+6.1 Dorson Inform and all Products can accept BACS payments (UK only)following the issuing of an invoice.

 6.2 Payment can also be made by cheque or cash following the issuing of an invoice.
 All invoices must be paid within 21 days of being issued.